← Back to Stories

 The Guardian

-• Pendlebury’s debut included a record 5,491 handballs and a first-kick, first-goal in his second term.
+• Pendlebury’s debut included a record 5,491 handballs by his 433rd game, with his first AFL goal coming in his second term as an 18-year-old.

 Contradictions